 mechanical parts: by stress analysis or other methods approved by the customer;

-mechanical limitedlife by life test approved by the customer.
+mechanical limitedlife: by life test approved by the customer.

-For noncritical mechanisms, conformance to the reliability figure shall be demonstrated by simplified methods (e.g. parts count or other methods accepted by the customer).
+For noncritical mechanisms, conformance to the reliability figure shall be demonstrated by simplified methods or other methods accepted by the customer.

-The methods to achieve by design, derive by analysis, and demonstrate by test the specified reliability figures are presented in ECSS-Q-ST-30.
+1 The methods to achieve by design, derive by analysis, and demonstrate by test the specified reliability figures are presented in ECSS-Q-ST-30.

+2 An example of a simplified method is parts count.

 Failure of one part or element shall not result in consequential damage to the equipment or other spacecraft components.

 For structural reliability aspects ECSS-E-ST-32 shall apply.

-Where structural failure of a mechanism can cause a catastrophic or critical hazardous event, fasteners and load carrying paths within mechanisms shall be designed in conformance with fracture control principles.
+For safety critical mechanisms in a crewed space mission where structural failure can cause a catastrophic hazardous event, fasteners and load carrying paths within mechanisms shall be designed in conformance with fracture control requirements from ECSS-E-ST-32-01.

 Definitions of catastrophic and critical hazardous events are provided in ECSS-Q-ST-40.
-Fracture control principles are covered in ECSS-E-ST-32-01.
+Fracture control requirements are provided in ECSS-E-ST-32-01.

 Redundancy